Did you know Lortab is one of the most commonly prescribed drugs in America?

-Withdrawal from Lortab (hydrocodone), a combination of acetaminophen and hydrocodone, will likely be the hardest thing you ever do.
-No one wants to experience the wide array of symptoms that comes with opiate withdrawal.
-While it is extremely easy to say, “That’s it!
-I’m done!” it’s another thing to actually do it and stick with it.
-Most times, addicts don’t even know where to begin to start the quitting process.
-Below are seven basic steps that you can do to begin a world free from addiction.
+While it’s easy to say, “That’s it!
+I’m done and will never it touch another hydrocodone again” but it’s another thing to actually stick to it and stay clean.
+Most times, addicts don’t even know where to begin on how to quit lortabs (hydrocodones) process.
+Below are seven basic steps that you can do to begin a world free from lortab addiction.

 The best way to do this?
 Write it down!
 It doesn’t have to be anything fancy, just jot it down on any old piece of paper, and keep that paper somewhere close, where you can easily access it for reassurance and guidance.
 Make your plan based on simple goals that can easily be reached and that build off one another.
 Your first goal could be picking a specific date to take your last pill.
 Your next goal could be something as simple as getting through your first day of withdrawals.